mcStargazer/hf/README.md

 <p> <center> <h2> The Hundred Fold (HF) Project </h2> </center> </p>

 Ceremoniously named after the 8th scroll in Og Mandino's book, "[The Greatest Salesman in the World](https://www.amazon.com/Greatest-Salesman-World-Og-Mandino/dp/055327757X/)."
 The hope is that money may be multipled through thoughtful trading.
 This project was designed and coded by Matt Collier, on an Ubuntu 16.04 LTS machine, with a then-current standard MySQL installation, and a Python 3 environment built up from the base [Miniconda](https://conda.io/miniconda.html) distro.
+I have placed this git repository in it's own directory called "scripts".
+Two other directories are expected at the same level as "scripts", and are named "logs" and "inspection".
 This code is offered under the [Unlicense](https://choosealicense.com/licenses/unlicense/).
 It is a work in progress.
-A brief description of the code follows here, and there are many comments offered throughout the code itself.
+I would be grateful for any suggestions in improving, debugging, and documenting this project.
+Give it a spin!
+Finally, a brief description of the code follows below, and there are many comments offered throughout the code itself.

 **common.py**
 <br>The script contains some useful definitions and functions.